salinecrew/salinecrew.github.io/_posts/2015-05-31-great-gatsby-fundraiser.md

 We need your help securing the items our guests will be bidding on at the auction.
-So we have put together a [Buiness List (Signup Genius)](http://www.signupgenius.com/go/20f0a4dafab2ba2f49-donor) sheet as we do not want to "double dip" any of the local businesses.
+So we have put together a [Business List (Signup Genius)](http://www.signupgenius.com/go/20f0a4dafab2ba2f49-donor) sheet as we do not want to "double dip" any of the local businesses.
 If you are unsure how to contact a business for an auction donation, please feel free to contact me,